ksatyasairam/CapitalMarkets/StockMarketsBasicsBySatya.md

     - **_Dividend Payments_**: The date when eligible shareholders receive their dividend payments.
     - **_Bond Interest Payments_**: The scheduled date when bondholders receive interest payouts.

-- **Market Cap**: Market Capitalization (Market Cap) represents the total value of a company's outstanding shares, helping investors gauge its size and financial standing.
+- **Market Cap**: Market Capitalization (Market Cap) represents the total value of a company's outstanding shares, helping investors gauge its size and financial standing.<Br>
    Formula for calculation of market cap is _**Market cap = Current Market price(CMP) * No.Of Share**._
    - **Large-Cap (₹20,000 Cr+ in India)** – Established companies with stable earnings.
    - **Mid-Cap (₹5,000 Cr - ₹20,000 Cr)** – Growing firms with moderate risk.
    - **Small-Cap (Below ₹5,000 Cr)** – High-growth potential but higher volatility.

 - **Share Cap**: Share Capital (Share Cap) refers to the total amount of money a company raises by issuing shares to investors.
-It represents the equity funding of a company and is a key component of its financial structure.
-Formula for calculation of share cap is _**share cap = Face value * No.Of Share.**_
+It represents the equity funding of a company and is a key component of its financial structure.<Br>
+   Formula for calculation of share cap is _**share cap = Face value * No.Of Share.**_<Br>

 - **Acceptance ratio of a buy back**: The acceptance ratio in a share buyback refers to the proportion of shares that a company accepts for repurchase compared to the total shares tendered by shareholders.
-It is a critical metric in buybacks, especially when the buyback size is limited, and more shares are tendered than the company intends to repurchase.
+It is a critical metric in buybacks, especially when the buyback size is limited, and more shares are tendered than the company intends to repurchase.<Br>

+- **Earnings per share(EPS)**: Earnings Per Share (EPS) is a financial metric that measures a company's profitability on a per-share basis.
+It indicates how much profit is allocated to each outstanding share of common stock.
+It is mainly used to calculate the P/E ratio.<Br>

+  Formula for **_EPS (or) E/S = Total Profit(After tax's & dividend payouts)/ No.Of Shares outstanding._**<Br>

+- **P/E Ratio**: The Price-to-Earnings (P/E) Ratio is a key valuation metric that compares a company's stock price to its earnings per share (EPS).
+It helps investors assess whether a stock is overvalued, undervalued, or fairly priced.

+  Formula for **_P/E Ratio = CMP(Current Market Price of share)/ Earnings per share(EPS)_**<Br>
+  - **P/E Ratio is High P/E Ratio (>20) - Company is overvalued.**<Br>
+  - **P/E Ratio is Low P/E Ratio (<10) - company is undervalued.**<Br>
+  - **P/E Ratio is Moderate P/E Ratio (10–20) - Reflects stable companies.**<Br>
+  - **Note:** Compare the P/E ratio of a company with the Avg P/E Ratio of that Industy or compare the P/E ratio of two companys which fall in same business line or same sector.<Br>

+- **Book Value**: Book Value represents the net worth of a company based on its balance sheet.
+It is calculated as the difference between the company's total assets and total liabilities.
+Essentially, it reflects the value shareholders would theoretically receive if the company were liquidated.<Br>

+  Formula for **_{Book Value per share} = {{Total Assets} - {Total Liabilities}}/{Total Number of Outstanding Shares}_**<Br>

+- **Price To Book value**: The Price-to-Book (P/B) Ratio is a financial metric that compares a company's market value to its book value, helping investors assess whether a stock is undervalued or overvalued.<Br>

+   Formula for **_{{P/B Ratio} = {Market Price per Share}/{Book Value per Share}}_**